Post

 Key Idea:

-2. Scales this direction by the nuclear norm \(\Vert G_k \Vert_{S_1} = \mathrm{tr}(H_k)\).
-This reintroduces a measure of the gradient’s overall magnitude, making the update sensitive to the “strength” of the gradient, which can be related to curvature.
+2. Scales this direction by the nuclear norm \(\Vert G_k \Vert_{S_1}\), reintroducing a measure of the gradient’s overall magnitude, which relates to curvature.

 4.3.
 Relationship with Muon and Other Optimizers